-This course covers the organization of the body and the anatomy and physiology of the cells, tissues and membranes and various body systems: integumentary, muscular, skeletal, nervous, sensory and endocrine.
-The major organs of studied systems and how they relate to the overall status of the body will be discussed.
+The organization of the body and the anatomy and physiology of the cells, tissues and membranes, and various body systems: integumentary, muscular, skeletal, nervous, sensory, and endocrine.
+The major organs of studied systems and how they relate to the overall status of the body are discussed.